How to Introduce Young Kids to Classic Literature and Books

 Before you introduce the original version of a book, try to find abridged or other simplified versions.
 Many early readers and picture books provide a basic overview of classic stories.
 If possible, start with those.
 If not, try to find an abridged version.

 Before you start reading, give your child an overview of the story.
 If you have never read the book yourself, search online for overviews or reviews.
 Giving your child an overview can pique their interest and the story will make more sense.

 When you read, you may have to do quite a bit of explaining to make the story understandable.
 As you get further into the book, the amount of explanation will most likely decrease.
 If you feel that some sections of the book are either inappropriate or way beyond your child, skip them.
 Don't read too much at a time.
 Three to five pages a day should be enough unless your child wants more.
 You may be able to increase this amount if your child's understanding has increased.

 If you feel that a book is just too hard and requires too much explanation and if your child is disinterested and tuning out, stop reading and move onto another book.
 Like adults, children have different tastes.
 If one book doesn't work, don't give up.
 Move onto something else.

 If your child enjoys the book, move onto the original.
 Many classic books are available online for free.
 Gutenberg.org is a great place to find classic literature for kids.
-Online books are great if you have an ereader or iPad.
+Online books are great if you have an eReader, or a tablet like the Kindle Fire or iPad.
 Look for used literature classics at library book sales or used bookstores.
 Use the same methods that you used with the abridged version.

 Classics for Young Children